Skip to content

 Jack Russells are known for being devoted and eager to please, making them a perfect family companion.

 Although they’re small, they have long legs, so they’re fast runners.
 They’re also very flexible and can get in small places.
 Your garden will need to be secure to stop your Jack Russell from escaping.
-They will dig, so don’t leave them on their own in your garden for long.
+One thing is for certain, they will dig, so don’t leave them on their own in your garden for long.

 Jack Russells don’t like to be left alone for long periods.
 If you have to go out, make sure they always have toys to play with.
 This will help keep them entertained and out of mischief.